driusan/gosh/README.md

 TabCompletion.md builds on Tokenization.md to add rudimentary command and file tab completion to the shell.

+Piping.md adds support for stdin/stdout redirection and piping processes together with `|`.

 The final result of putting this all together after running `go fmt` is in the accompanying `*.go` files in this repo, so it should be go gettable.